junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 ### Starting Small

 Before we tackle diffing an entire tree, it would be useful to get our diffing-feet wet with an easier subproblem.
-We will need to know what properties of a single VDOM node have changed from one update to the next, so that we can atomically update just those properties, rather than throwing out the whole real-DOM node and rebuilding it when something changes.
+We will need to know what properties of a single VDOM node have changed from one update to the next, so that we can atomically update just those properties if possible, rather than throwing out the whole real-DOM node and rebuilding it when a value changes.

-Let's write a simple `diffProps` function to do that.
+Let's write a simple `diffProps` function to identify those changes.

 ```js
 // Shallowly compare the props of VDOM nodes `a` and `b`,